tbedford/ably-auth-examples/README.md

 curl https://mahogany-gusty-paint.glitch.me
 ```

 This will return a simple HTML page.
 You'll need to change the hostname to match your hostname on Glitch.
+Also, check your Glitch logs for any errors.

+**NOTE:** On the Glitch server, the TTL in the TokenRequest is set to the value of 2 minutes, for test purposes.
+In a real application you'll want to set a higher value to reduce load on your auth server.

+## AuthCallback client

-You can then test the IoT client using `authCallback` with:
+You can test the IoT client using `authCallback` with:

 ```shell
 node client-callback.js